 A child custody decree also carries financial implications, since child support is calculated, in part, by the amount of time a child spends with each parent.
-A family law attorney at Steele Law Offices can advocate for your rights and best interests, while keeping your child’s best interests — the main concern of the family law courts — clearly in focus.
+A family law attorney at Steele Law PLLC can advocate for your rights and best interests, while keeping your child’s best interests — the main concern of the family law courts — clearly in focus.

 It can take time to establish workable rhythms of co-parenting when parents no longer live together.
 The practical aspects of child custody naturally differ depending on a child’s age.
 A baby or toddler needs ample face time with each parent to form strong bonds.
 A school-age child’s schedule typically revolves around school and bedtime.
 A teenager may have extracurricular activities, an active peer group and perhaps a part-time job — all of which should be taken into account when negotiating parenting time for a mother and for a father.
 Parents’ jobs and living locations also figure into the equation when child custody is under consideration.

 Get The Guidance You Need When Important Child-Related Legal Issues Are Under Determination